int128/ghcp/README.md

       --token string       GitHub API token [$GITHUB_TOKEN]
 ```

+Author and comitter of a commit are set to the login user, that depends on the token.

 It does not create a new commit if the branch has same files.
 Therefore it prevents an empty commit.